KarateMogens/PCPPExercises/Assignment4/Exercise8/solution.md

 >Answer:
 >
 >No, the execution is not linearizable.
 It is not possible to execute, without violating the specification of the FIFO.
-The 'x' first enqueued should be dequeued first before the 'y' can be dequeued.
-No matter where the linearization point for the `q.deq(y)` is placed according to everything happening in A it will violate the specification of the FIFO.
+The 'x' that is first enqueued should be dequeued before the 'y' can be dequeued.
+No matter where the linearization point, for the `q.deq(y)`, is placed according to everything happening in A, it will violate the specification of the FIFO.
 >

 **Challenging**